 Gaetano Sciolari Chrome Tubular Chandelier

 Materials: Chromed metal (iron and brass) tubes and slats.
-Chrome rod.
+Chrome rod and canopy.
 Bakelite sockets.

 Rod Length: 60 cm / 23.62”